fatimahSheikho/fatimahSheikho.github.io/_posts/2016-01-03-introduction.md

 ![image]({{site.url}}/images/Screen Shot 2019-09-07 at 8.31.47 PM.png)
 # 4. Results

 Lastly, we suggested the topmost traffic station in May which is BAYCHESTER AV, and Dekalb AV in August.
 Also, it is preferable to signatures collect in the afternoon during weekdays, and evenings during the weekends.
 So far, the project was so challenging, yet, I enjoyed every minute working on it.
-I have learned how to use Pandas and Seaborn and apply them in my project.
+Most importantly, I have learned how to use Pandas and Seaborn and how to apply them in my project.